fredblaise/odin-recipes/README.md

 # odin-recipes

-This is a recipe website built using basic HTML.
+This is a project from The Odin Project.
+It is a recipe website built using simple HTML.
 It consists of a main index page with links to other recipe pages.